j3ffyang/ansible/README.md

 - Simplify deployment of a Kubernetes platform and a bunch of common applications, such as Nginx, PostgreSQL, Prometheus, etc
 - Deploy bastion-host (DMZ) and upfront Nginx webServer, manage system hardening, configure firewall
 - Define a kind of standardized environment where VANTIQ product can be deployed, as well as operational and manage-able, other than conforming cloud service provider
+- If an **airgapped** installation is needed, check "Air-Gapped Installation (optional)" and this part could be performance after `docker` installed before `kubernetes` started

 ## Pre-requisite